-We can’t wait to welcome you back to campus this Fall Semester!
-Students are the lifeblood of our campus, and we’ve missed your energy, creativity, and drive that can be felt inside classrooms and hallways as you continue to impress in your classwork and extracurricular activities.
-This fall promises to offer even more of the opportunities unique to your Eccles Experience and campus life.
+We are excited to welcome you to Fall Semester this August!
+We look forward to the energy, creativity, and innovation you bring to campus.
+There are plenty of incredible experiences to round out your Eccles Experience and ensure you make memories that will last a lifetime.
+Continue to stretch yourself and seek out opportunities you might not normally gravitate toward.
 Find a student organization to become part of, take a class that might be out of your comfort zone, and meet new life-long friends on an Eccles Global Learning Abroad experience.

 We know you have questions, and we have lots of answers below.
 And if you don’t see what you’re looking for, reach out via chat, and we’ll help you out.
 We’re here to support you and champion you on your journey to an incredible education and amazing careers after you graduate.
 Make sure to take full advantage of the student support we provide you, from the Business Tutoring Center to Business Career Services to Undergraduate Advising Services, all exclusively dedicated to supporting Eccles School students.

 View upcoming Eccles events and get involved!

 We are here to support you every step of the way.